Delorentos: Early career

-Their first release, the EP, Leave It On, was an entirely independent one and was launched in Whelan's in Dublin.
+Their first release, the EP Leave It On, was an entirely independent one and was launched in Whelan's in Dublin.
 The band collectively provided an amount of cash to record it at the start of 2005.
-McGuinness had a job so provided the money, with the rest of the band paying him back.
+McGuinness had a job, so he provided the money, with the rest of the band paying him back.
 Leave It On was released on the band's Delo Records label, with Cottage Records distributing it.
 Produced by Marc Carolan the four-track EP was released in Ireland in November 2005, entering the Top 30 of the Irish Singles Chart.
 The single, "Leave it On", went straight to number one in the Irish Singles Chart.
 Delorentos followed this with a tour which included an appearance at the UK industry show In The City (festival) and they were invited to participate in the 2006 series of RTÉ's annual Other Voices music show.
 This was followed in May 2006 by another single, "The Rules", which debuted in the Irish Singles Chart at number fourteen and spent a total of three weeks in this chart.

 Just prior to this, Delorentos had come to wider attention when they represented Ireland at the National Student Music Awards (NSMA) in Dublin on 31 March 2005, where they were chosen as the Best Student Artist in the UK and Ireland.
-As part of their prize, they received free recording time at the BBC's Maida Vale recording studios and were invited onto the UK television show CD:UK, on which they confirmed the UK release date of their debut EP Leave It On.
+As part of their prize, they received free recording time at the BBC's Maida Vale recording studios and were invited onto the UK television show CD:UK, on which they confirmed the UK release date of their debut EP, Leave It On.
 The band followed this with another Irish tour and appeared on The Cafe in 2006 and 2007.
 They toured with other more established bands such as Idlewild, Bell X1, Whitey, The Futureheads, Gang of Four and Tapes 'n Tapes in locations such as London, New York City, Chicago and Toronto.
 Delorentos featured at both Oxegen and Electric Picnic in 2006, becoming the first unsigned act to perform at both festivals.
 In February 2007, they released the single, "Basis of Everything", to coincide with US dates in New York City and a series of performances at South by South West.